PhilipQuirke/verified_transformers/mixed_model.md

 ## Hypothesis 2
 Our second hypothesis is that the model handles three classes of questions as peers:
-- Addition: Uses same tasks (BA, MC, US, DnCm) as addition model.
+- ADD: Addition in mixed model uses same tasks (BA, MC, US, DnCm) as addition model.
-- Subtraction with positive answer: Uses tasks that mirror the addition tasks (BS, BO, MZ, etc)
+- SUB: Subtraction with positive answer uses tasks that mirror the addition tasks (BS, BO, MZ, etc)
-- Subtraction with negative answer: Using a third set of tasks (NS, TBA, TBA, etc)
+- NEG: Subtraction with negative answer usies a third set of tasks (NS, TBA, TBA, etc)
--

 Our second hypothesis is that the model's algorithm steps for n-digit are:
 - H1: Store the question operator (+ or -)
 - H2A: If operator is +, uses addition-specific TriCase, TriAdd as per Paper 2 to give Dn.C and Dn.Cm
-- H2B: If operator is -, calculate if D > D' using unknown functions XXX, YYY, ZZZ similar toTriCase, TriAdd
+- H2B: If operator is -, calculate if D > D' using unknown functions TBA, TBA similar toTriCase, TriAdd
 - H3: Calculate A_max as : + if operator is + else + if D > D' else -
-- H4: Calculate An as : Dn.Cm if operator is + else XXXn.YYYm if D > D' else XXXn.ZZZm
+- H4: Calculate An as : Dn.Cm if operator is + else TBAn.TBAm if D > D' else TBAn.TBAm
 - H5: From token position An-1, model calculates answer digit An-2 as:
   - H5A: Attention head calculates combined BA/BS/NS output
-  - H5B: Attention head calculates combined MC/BO/UU output.
+  - H5B: Attention head calculates combined MC/BO/TBA output.
   - H5C: If operator is +, (so Amax is +), attention head selects BA, MC and Dn.Cm.
 MLP0 layer combines to give An-2
-  - H5D: If operator is -, and Amax is +, attention head selects BS, BO and XXXn.YYYm.
+  - H5D: If operator is -, and Amax is +, attention head selects BS, BO and BAn.TBAm.
 MLP1 layer combines to give An-2
-  - H5E: If operator is -, and Amax is -, attention head selects NS, UU and XXXn.ZZZm.
+  - H5E: If operator is -, and Amax is -, attention head selects NS, UU and BAn.TBAm.
 MLP2 layer combines to give An-2

 Questions/Thoughts:
 - This hypothesis is more parallel (a good thing)
-- This hypothesis treats addition, positive-answer-subtraction and negative-answer-subtraction as three "peer" question classes (a good thing).
+- This hypothesis treats ADD, SUB and NEG as three "peer" question classes (a good thing).
 - We assume that the mixed model has upgraded the BA nodes to be BA/BS/NS nodes that calculate 3 "answers" for each pair of input digits.
 Later:
   - An addition-specific node promotes (selects) the BA answer when the operator is "+"
   - A positive-answer-subtraction-specific node promotes the BS answer when the operator is "-" and D > D'